The prismatic realization functor for Shimura varieties of abelian type: The Tannakian framework for prismatic -gauges F-gauges

 \end{enumerate} \end{lem} \begin{proof} To prove Claim (1), we observe that by the Tannakian formalism it suffices to prove the claim for $\mc{G}=\GL_{n,\Z_p}$.
 Then it suffices to prove that

 is fully faithful.
-Using \stacks{06WT}, we are reduced to showing that for the corresponding open embedding
+Using \stacks{06WT}, we are reduced to showing that pullback along

-pullback induces a fully faithful functor between the categories of $\bb{G}_m$-equivariant vector bundles on source and target.
-But, it's easy to see that the conditions of \cite[Lemma 7.2.7]{CesnaviciusScholze} are satisfied for the complement of this closed embedding, and so the claim follows by applying loc.\@ cit.\@ with $Y=\mc{H}om(\mc{V},\mc{V}')$ for vector bundles $\mc{V}$ and $\mc{V}'$ on $\mc{R}(\Fil^\bullet_I)$.
+induces a fully faithful functor between the categories of $\bb{G}_m$-equivariant vector bundles on source and target.
+But, the conditions of \cite[Lemma 7.2.7]{CesnaviciusScholze} are satisfied, and so the claim follows by applying loc.\@ cit.\@ with $Y=\mc{H}om(\mc{V},\mc{V}')$ for vector bundles $\mc{V}$ and $\mc{V}'$ on $\mc{R}(\Fil^\bullet_I)$.